linode/docs/docs/tools-reference/custom-kernels-distros/how-to-migrate-from-gcp-to-linode/index.md

 At minimum, you will migrate your GCP instance's boot disk.
 On a Linux system, without a custom boot disk configured, this is likely `/dev/sda1`.
     {{</ note >}}

-1. To inspect your GCP instance's disks, [ssh into your gcp instance](https://cloud.google.com/compute/docs/instances/connecting-to-instance#gcetools) and issue the following command to view disk size on each mounted disk:
+1. To inspect your GCP instance's disks, [ssh into your GCP instance](https://cloud.google.com/compute/docs/instances/connecting-to-instance#gcetools) and issue the following command to view disk size on each mounted disk:

     {{< note >}}
   The usable disk space that is reported by `df` reflects only 90 percent of full capacity.